zippoy/luke/README.md

 Launching luke
 ====
+From source code

 1. Clone the repository.
 2. Run `mvn install` from the project directory.
 (Make sure you have Java and Maven installed before doing this)
 3. Use [luke.sh](luke.sh) or [luke.bat](luke.bat) for launching luke from the command line based on the OS you are in.

-(Alternatively, for older versions of luke you can directly download the jar file from the [releases](https://github.com/DmitryKey/luke/releases) page and run it with the command `java -jar luke-javafx-with-deps.jar`)
+Using a release

+[releases](https://github.com/DmitryKey/luke/releases) page contains stable releases of luke.
+Download the respective release, unpack and run a shell or batch scripts (or directly with java -jar if you prefer it that way).

 Running luke with a custom analyzer or codec
 ====